Froggi22/Rat-God/README.md

 ### What are these files?

-- `.eslintrc` - Settings linting extensions.
+- `.eslintrc` - Settings for linting extensions.
 - `.gitignore` - Used for ignoring files from Git.
 - `config.json` - Central file for information/text that the bot sends.
 - `Procfile` - For Heroku - the bot's hosting platform.
-- `README.md` - Documentation.
+- `README.md` - The documentation you're reading right now.